-Page 2 of 2 - Community pulls together to offer AEDS
+Community pulls together to offer AEDS

 The McPherson medical, emergency services and law enforcement communities and the McPherson Healthcare Foundation, have come together to provide new automated external defibrillators, which are also known as AEDs, in the six patrol vehicles and the Fire Rescue Squad unit.

 The fire staff and all of the MPD officers will be trained to use these devices, which can be used to shock heart attack victims in order to revive them.